vasanthv/jsonbox/README.md

 | query_type  | Query type can either of these "startswith", "endswith", "anywhere".                          | exact       |

 ### Update
 Use HTTP PUT to update record one by one.
-Please note that this will not patch the record, it is full update. _Bulk update is not supported yet._
+Please note that this will not patch the record, it is full update. _A Bulk update is not supported yet._
 ```sh
 curl -X PUT 'https://jsonbox.io/76623910d3ab11e9bb652a2ae2dbcce4/5d776b75fd6d3d6cb1d45c53' \
     -H 'content-type: application/json' \